-In recent months, Gemfields has begun a review exercise to update and develop its human rights due diligence ("HRDD").
-This is part of a continual journey to ensure that its processes and procedures are commensurate to the evolving risks it faces as a business and in light of evolving operational circumstances, the changing regulatory landscape and changing expectations in the sector.
+The focus on human rights due diligence ("HRDD") is part of a continual journey to ensure that Gemfields' processes and procedures are commensurate to the evolving risks it faces as a business and in light of evolving operational circumstances, the changing regulatory landscape and changing expectations in the sector.
 While HRDD has already been an expectation of the UNGPs and is an important part of implementing the VPSHRs, Gemfields is aware that in recent years, there has been a rise in legislation requiring HRDD, particularly in Europe, which adopt the approach to HRDD set out in the UNGPs.
 This includes the Corporate Sustainability Due Diligence Directive ("CSDDD") which will apply to certain companies incorporated in or operating in the EU.
 Even if Gemfields is not caught directly within the scope of such legislation, many of Gemfields' downstream customers will be.
 Companies that fall within the scope of CSDDD will be required to identify actual and potential adverse human rights impacts not only in their own operations but also in upstream and downstream business partners.

 Additionally, HRDD is a key part of MRM's efforts towards aligning with the responsible mining standard promoted by the Initiative for Responsible Mining Assurance ("IRMA").
 The standard is divided in 24 thematic 'chapters', including a dedicated chapter for HRDD work, and intersecting HRDD related requirements across a host of parallel chapters - including security, conflict-affected and high-risk areas ("CAHRA"), grievance mechanisms, community engagement and beyond.
 At its core, across these criteria and chapters, IRMA seeks to support the establishment of a robust HRDD risk management system including, amongst others, proactive human rights risk assessments and annual risk-management plans.
-Gemfields and MRM are working towards an independent audit by IRMA-accredited auditors to enable verification against IRMA's Responsible Mining Standard within 2024 or early 2025.
+Gemfields and MRM are working towards starting an independent audit by IRMA-accredited auditors to enable verification against IRMA's Responsible Mining Standard within 2025.